spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Configure JupyterHub and cluster secrets

+There are three categories of secrets involved in the cluster configuration:

+-   **JupyterHub proxyToken** - the hub authenticates its requests to the proxy using a secret token that the both services agree upon.
+Generate the token with this command:
+    - `openssl rand -hex 32`
+-   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process (Note that this authentication method is likely to change in the future)
+-   **SSL private key and certificate** - these were obtained earlier

+Start by assuming the admin role and clone the repository:

+- `aws sts assume-role --role-arn $ADMIN_ARN --role-session-name clone`
+- export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN with the values returned from the previous command
+- `tools/secrets-clone`
+- `cd secrets/deployments/$DEPLOYMENT_NAME/secrets`

+Since we use sops to encrypt and decrypt the secret files, we need to fetch the *.sops.yaml* file from S3 (this was created in *terraform-deploy/kms-codecommit*):

+- `awsudo $ADMIN_ARN aws s3 cp s3://$DEPLOYMENT_NAME-sops-config/.sops.yaml .sops.yaml`

+**SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give helm more than the minimally required permissions since deployment only needs to decrypt.

+Now we need to create a *$ENVIRONMENT.yaml* file.
+During JupyterHub deployment, helm will merge this file with the *common.yaml* file with the other YAML files created earlier to generate a master configuration file for JupyterHub.
+Follow these instructions:

+- `awsudo $ADMIN_ARN sops $ENVIRONMENT.yaml` - this will open up your editor...
+- Populate the file with the contents of https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/example-env-decrypted.yaml
+- Fill in the areas that say "[REDACTED]" with the appropriate values, then save and exit the editor
+- `git add $ENVIRONMENT.yaml .sops.yaml`

+Finally, commit and push the changes to the repository:

+- `git commit -m "adding secrets"`
+- `awsudo $ADMIN_ARN git push`

 #### Secrets convenience scripts

 Once you've Terraform'ed your secrets repo and know your way around,  these convenience scripts may